javsort/Linkaster/docs/delivery_1.md

 Since certain features from our services are expected to support real-time notifications or events, the application must be ready to handle and react to real-time requests from different services such as notifications, and ensure these are delivered in a timely manner.

 Service-Oriented Architecture:
+Developing our application based on segregated services not only benefits the development process by offering clearly divided services, but it also allows us to re-use their functionality throughout the entire application.
+Giving a separate space for each service to operate also makes the system more elastic, allowing longer and memory-demanding tasks to be managed by their corresponding services instead of affecting the overall performance.

 Microservices Architecture:
+The design choice of developing the back-end with microservices only further enhances the modularity of the 3-layered architecture.
+Supported on the service-oriented architecture and containerization, it also allows for better resource management while maintaining a communication protocol from client to server while also for servers in between.

-From the architectures described, the following high-level component diagram was outlined, which will be followed further in the report by a developed component diagram:
+From the architecture choices described, the following high-level component diagram was outlined, which will be followed further in the report by a developed component diagram:

+Figure 2 - High-Level Application Design
 https://drive.google.com/file/d/1odZTdcW7gJUNxFq5uFWitMnfNHlG_mlq/view?usp=sharing
 Design Patterns and Architecture
 Design Patterns